Holi0317/homeserver-compose/README.md

  1. If you want to replicate my set up, read through __ALL__ documents and look for setup guide.
     I am not making a separate "quickstart guide" because you __must__ understand how to manage all service before deploy.
 There is no "set and forget" in hosting world.
  2. It is _highly recommended_ to fork this repository if you wish to use my setup.
 Because I will not provide support on migration between commits.
- 3. Documentation for each services are provided under `docs/` directory, including what they depends and their configuration file.
-In case of any failure, consult the service documentation and look for solution.
+ 3. Documentation for non-service configuration are provided under `docs/` directory.
+For each services, there's a `README.md` file for setup and troubleshooting.
+In case of failure, consult the official documentation.
- 4. For documentation that does not belongs to any service (Like `.env` configuration file), they would be placed under repository root.
-Usually you only need to read them when initializing your setup.

 ## General docker-compose command reminder

 ```bash
 # Start all services
 docker-compose up -d